Find out UK Universities Minister’s Latest Announcement about Student Fees, Support and Visa for EU Students After Brexit

 On one hand, there won’t be particular changes for those living in the UK before the end of the Brexit transition period if applying for pre-settled status.

 On the other hand, EU citizens arriving in the UK in 2021 may want to hurry up and apply for a University course starting before the end of July 2021.
 In this way, they will need to apply for a student visa but they will still be eligible for home student fees and Student Finance support.

-What do you think about the new rules for EU students after the Brexit?
-Leave your thoughts in the comment below and share with your friends on social media
+What do you think about the new rules for EU students after Brexit?
+Leave your thoughts in the comment below and share this with your friends on social media